 Colchester City Council has to collect and use information about the people with whom it works; members of the public; current, past and prospective employees; customers; suppliers and others in order to carry out its duties.
-Colchester City Council will ensure that it treats all personal information entrusted to it lawfully and correctly.
+Colchester City Council will ensure that it treats all personal information entrusted to it in accordance with its Data Protection Policy.